-RECAPITULATION, Amount due by State in Georgetown trouble Amount due by State in Florence trouble 446.00 lentlemen of the General Assembly: In the early part of the past year Col. James D. Banding president of the Palmetto Regiment Survivors' associaion, addressed me a letter as governor turning over to the State of South Carolina in perpatuo one of the two flags carried by the regiment in the war with Mexico, together with the regimental records He also submitted a request of the executive committee of the survivors association that they be sllowed to place the "Jackson vase" in the legislative library under a glass case and under care of the secretary of state or of the librarian; so that the survivors may know, at least, where it
+M. B. McSweeney, Governor.
+THE MEXICAN WAR RELICS Jentlemen of the General Assembly: In the early part of the past year Col. James D. Banding president of the Palmetto Regiment Survivors' association, addressed me a letter as governor turning over to the State of South larolina in perpetuo one of the two flags carried by the regiment in the war with Mexico, together with the regimental records He also submitted a request of the executive committee of the survivors association that they be allowed to place the "Jackson vase" in the legislative library under a glass case and under care of the secretary of state or of the librarian; so that the history which all true Carolinians of a true southerner, this moneyed